gallenc/solent2Public/workup/week5/webfacadeexample2/rester-postman/README.md

 # Rester app
+The Rester app is a plugin for firefox or chrome which allows you to create ReST calls.

-This folder contains configuration files for Rester
+This folder contains configuration files which can be imported into Rester to make ReST calls to this application

 ## chrome plugin
 https://chrome.google.com/webstore/detail/rester/eejfoncpjfgmeleakejdcanedmefagga?hl=en